-It is important that you make your application look professional. - Have someone proofread for spelling if you're not sure, look it up! - If you don't already have one, create an appropriate email address - Come in during a block lunch lab with the counselors if you need help
+It is important that you make your application look professional. - Have someone proofread for spelling if you're not sure, look it up! - If you don't already have one, create an appropriate email address - Make an appointment with your counselor if you need help